Sir Thomas More: A Martyr to Conscience

 As Sir Thomas busied himself burning heretics, the King's Great Matter continued to loom large.
 Thomas Cromwell, the King's ambitious Private Secretary and the Cambridge theologian Thomas Cranmer would drive the King's divorce through Parliament and over the opposition of the clergy.
 But they also had an agenda of their own - to bring down the Catholic Church in England.

 If Sir Thomas truly believed that he could ignore the King's Great Matter, then he was either very naive or foolish in the extreme.
 In this matter he should have taken his own advice: "I never met a fool yet who thought himself other than wise".

 He had let it be known publicly that he did not oppose the divorce and Henry's marriage to Anne Boleyn, but few believed him.
 He had long been an outspoken advocate of Queen Catherine, not as outspoken perhaps as John Fisher, Bishop of Rochester, but they were good friends and known to share similar views.

-In 1531 Henry VIII formally broke with Rome and declared himself Head of the newly-created Church of England and he was now able to grant himself the divorce.
-In recognition of this fact he demanded that an oath be taken accepting the new religious order and acknowledging the progeny of Anne Boleyn in the line of succession.
+In 1531 Henry VIII formally broke with Rome and declared himself Head of the newly created Church of England and he was now able to grant himself the divorce.
+In recognition of this fact, he demanded that an oath be taken accepting the new religious order and acknowledging the progeny of Anne Boleyn in the line of succession.
 Sir Thomas More felt unable to take this oath.
-He could not accept the break with Rome and the subsequent disunity of Christendom but he promised that he would continue to remain silent on the issue of the oath and not oppose it, but neither would he support it.
-His silence was to prove was deafening, however.
+He could not accept the break with Rome and the subsequent disunity of Christendom, but he promised that he would continue to remain silent on the issue of the oath and not oppose it, but neither would he support it.
+His silence was to prove deafening, however.